abitravers1989/CV/README.md

 Junior software developer currently looking for a role in web development.

 I am fascinated by new technologies and their influence on our lives.
 I want to craft products that harness the power of available data to make people's lives easier.

 I was first drawn to programming through my work as a growth hacker/marketer for agile tech startups.
 I wanted to dig deeper into the technologies I was using everyday to see how I could improve and build on them.

-I have a passion for taking on seemingly unachievable challenges and developing others.

 I have repeatedly demonstrated my ability to teach myself new skills and then excel in adapting these to any situation:

 I turned a tech start-up round when it was about to close down.
 I taught myself online growth marketing.
 I worked and adapted to totally different cultures.
 I achieved a masters in International Development where I helped change local government taxation in Uganda.
 I project managed multi-million pound catastrophe projects for London's Electricity Distribution System.

-I am happiest when up against a huge challenge.
+I am happiest when up against a huge challenge and developing others.
 This is why I have chosen a career in software development with its continuous problems and infinite depth of learning.